A Tribute to the Work of Dr William Marx by Professor Jane Cartwright

 As well as coming along this evening to listen to Harriett’s superb paper, we’ve also got together (unbeknown to William) to celebrate William Marx’s illustrious career and a really lovely volume that has been published by Brepols in honour of William.
 So without wishing to sound too much like Eamon Andrews (for those of you who remember This is Your Life), I’d like to say a few words about William, his publications and his major contribution to the University at Lampeter, as well as refer to this splendid book.
 William, as we all know, is far too modest to have drawn anyone’s attention to the publication of the Festschrift and although he knows about the volume, he hopefully wasn’t expecting this event tonight.

 William, believe it or not, has been lecturing in Lampeter since 1979 (the year I had a Cindy doll and soda stream for Christmas and Margaret Thatcher was elected prime minister).
 Since then, of course, William has made a major contribution to all aspects of life at the University and lectured on a host of different courses including the BA and MA in English, the BA and MA in History, the MA on Word and the Visual Imagination and the BA and MA in Medieval Studies, not to mention all the M Phil and PhD students he’s nurtured who’ve benefited from his expertise in Old and Middle English.
 We are in fact very lucky to have attracted William to Lampeter, since at one point, Janet informs me, he did display unusual entrepreneurial talent at a particularly young age.
 William was born in Toronto in Canada and his father and uncle kept a market garden growing and selling vegetable produce.
 When William was a toddler, having only just learnt how to walk, he filled his push-along stroller full of nice juicy tomatoes and pushed it around the neighbourhood successfully selling every last one of them to his neighbours.
+The maids are going to keep your home looking fresh in New York.
 Being Canadian, William is an expert Canadian canoeist and, you might not know that he also plays excellent folk guitar.
 He moved to Britain in 1974 to study for his D Phil at the University of York having completed his Masters at the University of Toronto.
 Apparently he arrived with the intention of returning to Canada but just a year later in 1975 he met Janet and the rest, as they say, is history – they’ll be celebrating their 40th Wedding Anniversary next year and we all wish them well.

 William’s thesis (supervised by Elizabeth Salter and Derek Pearsall) was on a fifteenth-century Middle English text called The Devil’s Parliament and he published a monograph discussing this and the vernacular reception of the doctrine of the Redemption with Boydell and Brewer as well as a scholarly edition of the text in the Middle English Texts series.
 William has been at the forefront of discussions on editorial methodology and has published editions of the Harrowing of Hell and the Destruction of Jerusalem, An English Chronicle, The Complaint of Our Lady and the Gospel of Nicodemus, as well as the Devil’s Parliament.
 Three of these texts were produced for the prestigious Middle English Texts series and since 2000 William has played a crucial role as Joint General Editor of the series generously contributing his time and expertise to ensure that other important and, often little-known, Middle English texts see the light of day.
 He’s worked with scholars from the UK, Japan, Tenerife, Italy, Canada, Scandinavia and the USA – assisting both senior academics and early career researchers with their editions.
 Between 2000 and 2010 William was also Editor and Joint General Editor (with Janet) of Trivium, an academic journal that was one of the most significant publications to be associated with the University at Lampeter.
 Attending international conferences, even now, when people discover that you’re from Lampeter, they’ll enquire about particular volumes of Trivium and whether they’re still available and William very kindly recently reprinted copies of the Life of St Padarn because this was often being requested.